 Stroll the streets of the Port of Naples looking for food and drinks

 Ovo Castle sits at the southern end of the port, leaving a lot more of the seaside to explore.
-After climbing back down from the tower, start walking northeast along the waterfront.
+After climbing back down from the tower, continue your one day in Naples by walking northeast along the waterfront.

-As you work your way across the Port of Naples, you’ll pass a few more of the top things to do & see in Naples, including the Fountain of Giant.
+As you work your way across the Port of Naples, you’ll pass a few more of the top things to do & see in Naples, including the Fountain of the Giant (Fontana del Gigante).

 The 17th-century monument stands near the seafront, a couple of blocks from the Fountain dei Leoni and the Royal Palace of Naples.
 By the time you start passing these historic sites, many of the attractions will likely have their doors closed.

-You can still admire the architecture as you walk past the Royal Palace, the Castle Nuovo, and the Palace of the Immacolatella.
+You can still admire the architecture as you walk past the Royal Palace, Castel Nuovo, and the Palace of the Immacolatella.

 As you pass these historic landmarks, look for a restaurant, bar, or lounge where you can order food or drinks and watch people walk by near the waterfront.